Efficient generation of entangled multi-photon graph states from a single atom: Greenberger-Horne-Zeilinger states

 Within the measured range we observe that the decay of $\mathcal{P}_N$, $\mathcal{C}_N$ and $\mathcal{F}_N$ as a function of photon number is well captured by a linear model with a slope of 0.86(9)\%, 1.3(2)\% and 1.04(9)\% per photon, respectively.
 By extrapolation of this trend we estimate that the fidelity will cross the 50\% threshold at around 44 qubits.
 The remarkably slow decay in fidelity is particularly astonishing as we observe very little decoherence even when the sequence is deliberately chosen to exceed the intrinsic coherence time of the atomic qubit ($\sim$\unit{1}{\milli\second}).
 This behaviour is explained by a dynamical decoupling effect built into the protocol, which arises from the opposite signs of the Zeeman splitting in the two hyperfine ground state manifolds.
 Hence, the qubit precession is reversed every time the atom is transferred from $\ket{F=1}$ to $\ket{F=2}$ or vice versa, which can be seen as two spin-echo pulses for every photon production cycle.
-While this mechanism contributes to the high-visibility fringes seen in \Fig \ref{fig:GHZ}a, no extra effort is needed to exploit it (Methods).
+While this mechanism contributes to the high-visibility fringes seen in Fig.\ \ref{fig:GHZ}a, no extra effort is needed to exploit it (Methods).
+We currently attribute the main source of infidelity to the vSTIRAP.
+This can be explained by the finite cooperativity that allows for unwanted paths in the emission process (Methods).

-\subsection{Cluster states}
+\section{Cluster states}